Teriks/pake/docs/source/inputandoutputgenerators.rst

             # is an iterable object that produces file/directory
             # names as strings, it will work.

+            # You can also use 'yield' syntax in your input
+            # generator function, since the result is an iterable

             return glob.iglob(expression, recursive=True)

         return input_generator